ginkgobioworks/curious-js/README.md

 And any tagged commits on the main branch (v2), which update bower by default, are also automatically deployed to NPM.

+### Deployment

+To deploy the code:

+1. Get on the defaulmaint branch `git checkout v2` [*not master*]
+2. Bump the version: `npm version [type] -m "Bump version to %s"`
+3. Push to the origin with tags: `git push && git push ---tags`

-Minification and source map generation happens automatically and the minified code is deployed to both npm and bower.
+Minification and source map generation happens automatically before deployment and the minified code is deployed to both npm and bower.
 No minified code should be checked in.

 ### Docker